Ratchet-tools/Test/README.md

 `error: Metrics API not available`

-If the kube-metrics isn't installed you can skip following step.
 >[!TIP]
 >If you perform installation on system where kube-metrics already installed you can skip installation of that component if needed.
->To skip kube-metrics installation edit [values.yaml](./charts/visual-flow/values.yaml) file  and assign to `install:` key value `false` according to the example below:
+>To skip kube-metrics installation edit [values.yaml](./charts/visual-flow/values.yaml) file  and assign to `install:` key the value `false` according to the example below:
 >```yaml
 >kube-metrics:
 >    install: false